Pigmice2733/peregrine-backend/README.md

 ### GOPATH

-> ## NOTE
-> These instructions assume that you already have Go installed and your environment setup.
->
-> If you do not, you can get more info at [golang.org's install guide](http://golang.org/doc/install).
+> **NOTE**: These instructions assume that you already have Go installed and your environment setup.
+If you do not, you can get more info at [golang.org's install guide](http://golang.org/doc/install).

 Pull Peregrine from GitHub: